k33g/k33g.github.com/_posts/2015-12-10-OPENIOTCHALLENGE-START.md

 ---

 layout: post
-title: Open IoT Challenge, start up info : Open IoT Challenge, start up
+title: Open IoT Challenge
+info : Open IoT Challenge
 teaser: I participate in the Open IoT Challenge of the Eclipse Foundation.
 For some time, I wondered: "How can I test my backends infrastructure with thousands of connected objects (or more) without these objects?"
 ---